aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 - Adding additional features with predictive power
 - Creating new derived features out of existing features
 - Altering the machine learning algorithm utilized
-- Fine-tuning the model with different hyperparameters
+- Fine-tuning the model with different hyper parameters

   </p>
 </details>